UCLA 2016 – 2018:

 Food.
 Power.
 Money.
 Science.

-Critical explorations in the history of ideas about how to make healthy bodies and minds through food.
+Critical explorations in the history of ideas about how to make healthy bodies and minds through food – an upper division, Human Biology and Society program special offering.
 Concentrating on the United States and English-language science and food writing, the course is centrally concerned with the politics of how foods—and the bodies that consume them—have been valuated across national boundaries in modern history (roughly 1850 – present).
 In other words, how are foods nationalized, classed, raced, and gendered?
 How do foods come to be deemed healthful?
 Dangerous?
 Disgusting?
 Delicious?
 Are we really what we eat?
 How do such ideas circulate within consumer capitalism?
-With questions like these as a starting point, we explore changing American foodways (cultures of preparing and eating food) within the themes of colonial/imperial acquisition; nutritional science and public health; dieting and excess; food science, including functional foods and supplementation; and foodie-isms, such as the Slow Food and locavore movements.
-We follow how scientists, companies, and citizens have produced—and erased—connections between what we eat, what we feel, and what we can do, and consider how much these (dis)connections are worth.
+With questions like these as a starting point, we explore changing American foodways (cultures of preparing and eating food) within the themes of colonial/imperial acquisition; nutritional science and public health; dieting and excess; food science, including functional foods and supplementation; and foodie-isms, such as the, Clean-Eating, Slow Food, and organic movements.
+We follow how scientists, companies, and citizens have produced—and erased—connections between what we eat, what we feel, and what we can do, and consider what these (dis)connections are worth.